pierre-rouleau/timelog/README.md

 This code include the following modification over the original code:

 - Additions:
-  - timelog customization group:
-    - select report format with `timelog-summary-format' which can be the original (called visual for lack of a better word, and is the default), and a CSV format.
+  - Ability to generate report in CSV format.
+Useful to export in spreadsheets.
     - The CSV format has 3 filled columns with an extra columns to compute duration in the final spreadsheet.
 The CSV has a title row which has a title in the fourth column describing the period.
+  - timelog customization group:
+    - select report format with `timelog-summary-format' which can be the original (called visual for lack of a better word, and is the default), and the CSV format.

 - Code Fix:
   - The original code did not handle periods crossing midnight, reporting negative time duration for those.
 The new code is able to handle time